TurboWarp/webviews/README.md

 # webviews

+**The small part of this repository that is still maintained has moved to https://github.com/TurboWarp/packager/tree/master/wkwebview**

 Relatively simple wrappers around the WebView built in to some operating systems.

 We intend to use these in the [TurboWarp Packager](https://packager.turbowarp.org/).
 If you can find another use, that's great.
 Typically, each executable will read files like `application_config.json` to configure things like title, width, height, etc., which allows us to ship static executables and glue everything together with simple JavaScript.